bucardo/bucardo_org/tail_n_mail/index.md

     -   Prevents the sending of email, and outputs the command it would have used.
 -   --debug
     -   Greatly increases the level of verbosity
+-   -- yesfile and --nofile
+    -   Filter out which files to use by regex
 -   --file=XXX
     -   Use the specified file rather than determining the log file from the config file.
 -   --offset=XXX